 After many years of members existing in Australia, the inaugural Australian retreat was held in January, 2011 at the Norlane Baptist Church in Geelong (Wathaurong land).
 The last formal session was spent discussing the experience of the retreat for each member as well as hopes for the next steps.
 A common substance had been uncovered and the combination of silent spaces and play, family life and monasticism had been inspiring.
 This was facilitated by the well-planned, monastic and child friendly spaces at Norlane that Brent had helped to develop during his time as local minister.
 It was recognised that the personal expression of the Way of Life is the essence of this dispersed community and while there is a desire for semi-regular dialogue and meeting; there may be disappointment if regular and deep connection is expected.

 A way to overcome the tyranny of distance between the states was to use current technologies such as Skype to help with building relationships while expressing ones ‘true self’ locally.
 The seeds were certainly planted for the Community to develop further.
 The common vocation from this inaugural retreat was to continue to feel for how it sits in the lives of the members and their local communities as well as across the country.
 Also arising from the discussions was the decision to form an Australian Caim Council.
 Four initial members were appointed from various states: Belinda Lyons-Lee, Heather Johnston, Matt Lamont and Wendy Lyons (Community Soul Friend).
-In 2014 Brent has replaced Belinda and Judy has replaced Heather on the Caim Council.
+In 2014, Brent has replaced Belinda and Judy has replaced Heather on the Caim Council.
+In 2018, Bruce Challoner replaced Brent as Chairman.
 Wendy has remained an advisor on Soul Friendship outside of the Council.